apache/spark/docs/sql-ref-functions-builtin-aggregate.md

   limitations under the License.
 ---

-Spark SQL provides build-in Aggregate functions defined in the dataset API and SQL interface.
+Spark SQL provides build-in aggregate functions defined in the dataset API and SQL interface.
 Aggregate functions operate on a group of rows and return a single value.

-Spark SQL Aggregate functions are grouped as <code>agg_funcs</code> in spark SQL.
+Spark SQL aggregate functions are grouped as <code>agg_funcs</code> in Spark SQL.
 Below is the list of functions.

-**Note:** Every below function has another signature which takes String as a column name instead of Column.
+**Note:** All functions below have another signature which takes String as a column name instead of Column.

 * Table of contents
 {:toc}